-At ENMAX, our Board of Directors (the Board or Directors) and Executive Team (the Executive Team) are committed to the highest standards of ethical conduct and corporate governance.
+At ENMAX, our Board of Directors (the Board or the Directors) and Executive Team (the Executive Team) are committed to the highest standards of ethical conduct and corporate governance.
 We are guided by strong principles of accountability, transparency and ethics in our decision making and behaviour, and believe that sound corporate governance practices contribute to Shareholder value, trust and confidence in ENMAX.

-Our governance practices are key to how we make decisions, and our governance framework guides how we assign accountability, delegate authority, and determine resources to support and enhance our decision-making process.
+Our governance practices are key to how we make decisions, and our governance framework guides how we assign accountability, delegate authority, and determine resources to support and enhance our decision-making processes.
 Our framework also helps to ensure our corporate values are always reflected in the work we do.
-The Board is committed to maintaining high standards of corporate governance, and regularly reviews and updates its principles and policies to meet evolving best practices, expectations and legal requirements.
+ENMAX has a strong corporate governance culture and the Board is committed to maintaining high standards of corporate governance.
+Maintaining good corporate governance practices and culture is an ongoing journey that builds on a strong foundation, and one that we continue to be committed to enhancing.
+We regularly review and update our principles and policies to meet evolving best practices, expectations and legal requirements.